The Eye of Horus Story

 Horus Eye usage in the Jewelry pieces

 A memorial intention to the Ancient Egyptian Eye of Horus, it was used by the ancient Egyptians in crafting jewelry pieces in the shape of it.
-Glorifying the superiority of the Eye, the jewelry pieces were adorned with the original and fully natural precious stones of Turquoise, Lapis and others.
-It was a very precious piece of jewelry for both living people, and the dead ones.
-Until today, there is different jewelry pieces are engraved into the symbol of the Ancient Egyptian Horus Eye with the adorning of precious stones.
+Glorifying the superiority of the Eye, the jewelry pieces were adorned with the original and fully natural precious stones of Turquoise, Lapis, and others.
+It was a very precious piece of jewelry for both living people and dead ones.
+Until today, there are different jewelry pieces are engraved into the symbol of the Ancient Egyptian Horus Eye with the adorning of precious stones.
 People are very keen on getting theirs as a way of protection against any evil.